-Revealing the scientific secrets of why people can't stop after eating one potato chipApril 11th, 2013 in Neuroscience /
+Revealing the scientific secrets of why people can't stop after eating one potato chipApril 11, 2013 in Medicine & Health / Neuroscience

 The scientific secrets underpinning that awful reality about potato chips—eat one and you're apt to scarf 'em all down—began coming out of the bag today in research presented at the 245th National Meeting & Exposition of the American Chemical Society.